 Chlorine has been added to water for many years to provide microbiological disinfection.
 It is added as either a gas or a liquid at very low levels, typically less than 1 part per million (1mg/l).
 As chlorine is an oxidant it effectively burns the cell walls of bacteria which kill them.
 The impact of chlorinating public water supplies should not be underestimated; it stops people dying of medieval diseases.
-Globally, it is one of the biggest improvements to public health.
+Globally, it has made a huge impact on improving public health.

 Fluoride is added to public water supplies as evidence suggests it helps improve dental health in children, particularly in deprived areas.
 However, most of the UK public supplies are not fluoridated.
 Depending on geology, some private water supplies contain elevated fluoride.
 Excess fluoride can be associated with calcium uptake problems in the body.